Offering young people in the Sahel region a new arena for expression

-In recent years, the Sahel region has experienced a series of multifaceted, overlapping and worsening crises.
-This instability cannot be resolved without making young people feel more included in social and political circles.
-The media have a role to play in this area.
+For several years, the Sahel region has been experiencing a series of multiform crises, which overlay and abet each other.
+This instability will not be resolved unless we achieve better socio-political inclusion for young people.
+The media have a role to play in this.

 MediaSahel: January 2019 – December 2022 / €8.3 million MediaSahel For Women: January 2022 – December 2023 / €1.7 million

 This last year of implementation of MediaSahel activities saw the launch of MediaSahel For Women, the gender-focussed section of the project.
 In 2022, CFI activities were suspended in Mali, further to a decree issued by the transition government in Bamako prohibiting French funding.

 From March to June 2022, 108 journalists and technical staff from 36 partner radio stations benefitted from one last training course in hosting and directing public debate shows.